When Def Leppard’s Rick Allen Made His Comeback

 Doctors reattached the left arm, but it had to be removed after gangrene set in.
 Allen says he was never stung with the sudden realization that he wouldn't drum again.
 "My mind and my body let me in on this whole thing very gradually," he says.
 "It wasn't something that just hit me, 'Oh, my arm's gone.'
 It was over a two or three week period that I actually realized that the whole thing was gone."

 His brother brought a stereo into his hospital room to lift his spirits.
 At first, this gesture backfired.
 The music was only a reminder of what he'd once been able to do.
 Allen joined Def Leppard at age 15, and now, six years later, sat facing uncertainty at best.
 One arm was gone; the other was badly broken.
 The self-defeatism didn't last long.

 "In order to keep me from sliding down the bed they put this huge piece of foam at the bottom of the bed, which I could sort of press my feet on and push myself up if I needed to," Allen said.
 "After listening to music for a few days, I realized I could still play quite a lot of the parts from some of my favorite songs just using my feet."

 He continued, "I think that's one of the things that really helped me is I didn't give myself very much down time.
 I never gave myself any sort of time to 'recover.'
 From a mental point of view, I thought it was because I threw myself straight back into work again.
 And from a work point of view, yeah, I was proving to the rest of the guys in the band that I could do it."

-There were years of drugs and other forms of self-medication before he accepted this spirituality and remarried 10 years ago.
+There were years of drugs and other forms of self-medication before he accepted this spirituality and remarried more than 15 years ago.
 Around that time, he also started the Raven Drum Foundation, a nonprofit that works to inspire others through their time of tragedy and hopelessness.
 The foundation has worked closely with wounded military members, and offers free tickets to every Def Leppard show.